 You can actually start working in the US way before you complete your MBA and you can also apply for F1 visa when you get selected for US university.
 You should know the important things before applying for US visa.

 International students in the U.S. with a valid F-1 immigration status are permitted to work off-campus in Optional Practical Training (OPT) status both during and after completion of their degree.
 Until you receive your Employment Authorization Document (EAD), also known as Work Permit, issued by the United States Citizenship and Immigration Services (USCIS), you cannot begin employment.
 Your OPT employment can occur anywhere in the US and you can apply for it while you are jobless or don’t have a job offer.

 Another similar work opportunity is the Curricular Practical Training (CPT).
 CPT employment is defined as an alternative work/study, internship, cooperative education, or any other type of required internship or practicum that is offered by sponsoring employers through cooperative agreements with the school.
 CPT Work Study programs help students acquire a paid position on campus or off campus.

 Non-immigrant students, i.e., those who do not wish to settle in America permanently and are there only for educational or work purposes, need to apply for a work permit to be able to hunt for a paid employment.
-A work permit is a document issued by USCIS that proves that the holder is eligible to work and be employed by an employer in the US.
+Work permit is a document issued by USCIS proves that holder is eligible to work and be employed by an employer in the US.
 Here’s all the information you need on a US work permit – right from who needs it, why does one need it and how can one obtain it.
 The good news is, it’s not very hard to obtain once you have completed your master’s from the US.
 All you will have to do is fill out the USCIS Form I-765 and attach the required documents.
-The application is submitted by mail and you might have to wait for several weeks for a reply.
+You have to submit the application by mail and you might have to wait for several weeks for a reply.